Hector's dolphin: Distribution and population size

-Hector's and Māui dolphins are endemic to the coastal regions of New Zealand.
-The Hector's dolphin sub-species is most abundant in discontinuous regions of high turbidity around the South Island.
+Hector's dolphins are endemic to the coastal regions of New Zealand.
+The South Island Hector's dolphin is most abundant in discontinuous regions of high turbidity around the South Island.
 They are most abundant off the East Coast and West Coast, most notably around Banks Peninsula, with smaller, more isolated populations off the North Coast and South Coast (notably at Te Waewae Bay).
-Smaller populations are scattered around the South Island, including: Cook Strait, Kaikoura, Catlins (e.g., Porpoise Bay, Curio Bay), and Otago coasts (e.g.Karitane, Oamaru, Moeraki, Otago Harbour, and Blueskin Bay).
+Smaller populations are scattered around the South Island, including: Cook Strait, Kaikōura, Catlins (e.g., Porpoise Bay, Curio Bay), and Otago coasts (e.g.Karitane, Oamaru, Moeraki, Otago Harbour, and Blueskin Bay).
 Māui dolphin are typically found on the west coast of the North Island between Maunganui Bluff and Whanganui.

-An aerial survey of South Island Hector's dolphin abundance—which was commissioned by the Ministry for Primary Industries, carried out the Cawthron Institute, and endorsed by the International Whaling Commission—estimated a total population size of 14,849 dolphins (95% confidence interval = 11,923–18,492).
-This was almost twice the previous, published estimate from earlier surveys (7,300; 95% CI 5,303–9,966).
-This difference was primarily due to a much larger estimated population along East Coast, which was distributed further offshore than previously thought.
+An aerial survey of South Island Hector's dolphin abundance—which was commissioned by the Ministry for Primary Industries, carried out by the Cawthron Institute, and endorsed by the International Whaling Commission—estimated a total population size of 14,849 dolphins (95% confidence interval = 11,923–18,492).
+This was almost twice the previous published estimate from earlier surveys (7,300; 95% CI 5,303–9,966).
+This difference was primarily due to a much larger estimated population along the east coast, which was also distributed further offshore than previously thought.

-The latest estimate of the Māui dolphin subspecies is 63 individuals of age 1 year or older (95% CL = 57, 75).
+The latest population estimate of the Māui dolphin was published in 2023, and indicated just 48 individuals.

-Mixing of sub-species
+Mixing of subspecies

-Occasionally, South Island Hector's dolphins (determined from genetics) are found around the North Island, up to Bay of Plenty or Hawke's Bay.
 In 2012, a genetic analysis of tissue samples from dolphins in the core Maui dolphin range, including historical samples, revealed the presence of at least three South Island Hector's dolphins off the West Coast of the North Island (two of them alive), along with another five South Island Hector's dolphins sampled between Wellington and Oakura from 1967 to 2012.